sercankulcu/sercankulcu.github.io/_thoughts/being-misunderstood.md

 Perhaps understanding someone requires allowing them to contradict the version of them we have created.
 That is difficult because being wrong about another person can hurt our pride.
 Sometimes it is easier to lose the person than admit our interpretation was wrong.

-After enough misunderstandings, fixing things really can become difficult—not because the original problem was impossible, but because too much has been built on top of it: new suspicion, new arguments, new sentences, new silence.
+After enough misunderstandings, fixing things really can become difficult, not because the original problem was impossible, but because too much has been built on top of it: new suspicion, new arguments, new sentences, new silence.

 Maybe that is why certain conversations need to happen early, face to face if possible, with enough time and without trying to win.
 Not every disagreement needs a clever answer.
 Sometimes all that is needed is a simple question: **What did you mean?**